-Black toenail cancer such as a subungual melanoma is extremely rare.
-Personally in our clinic we have seen thousands of black toenails and black lines on toenails.
-Between all those cases we have almost never seen toenail melanoma.
+Black toenail cancer, such as subungual melanoma, is sporadic.
+Personally, in our clinic, we have seen thousands of black toenails and black lines on toenails.
+Between all those cases, we have rarely seen toenail melanoma.

 But there are cases where we do perform biopsies if the toenail does appear suspicious.
-A toenail biopsy with a podiatrist can be one of the most effective ways to confirm that there is no melanoma underneath the toenail.
+A toenail biopsy with a podiatrist can be one of the most effective ways to confirm no melanoma underneath the toenail.

-It is extremely important to always check with your podiatrist and get a biopsy if you are worried about a melanoma.
+It is essential to always check with your podiatrist and get a biopsy if you are worried about melanoma.

 There is no 100% foolproof method to ensure that there is no melanoma underneath her toenail.